anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Better than a thousand hollow words, is one word that brings peace.
+Quote: Instead of saying that man is the creature of circumstance, it would be nearer the mark to say that man is the architect of circumstance.

-By: The Buddha
+By: Thomas Carlyle